 At some point or another, we've all said yes when a site asked if we wanted push notifications.
 However, we're guessing you've grown tired of your phone getting pinged from the sites you've visited around the web.
-Here's what you need to turn off push notifications in Chrome on both your phone and laptop.
+Here's what you need to turn off push notifications in Chrome on both your phone and desktop computer.

 You'll notice there's no mention of iPhones in this story.
 That's because Apple does not allow web notifications on its phones.
 To manage iPhone or iPad notifications, open Settings and tap Notifications.
 And for notifications from other apps on Android, open Settings, tap Apps & notifications and then tap Notifications.

-Here's everything you need to turn off push notifications on desktop and on Android:
+Here's everything you need to turn off push notifications on desktop and on Android.

 2. Click Settings.